Ada-Developers-Academy/core-unit-1/big-o/time-and-space-complexity.md

 ### Example: The Address Book's Best, Worse, and Average Case

-- Let's consider our example, finding our friend "Taylor" in our address book.
+Let's consider our example, finding our friend "Taylor" in our address book.

 Let's pick a specific algorithm: Start at the first page of the address book.
 Read through each page.
 If you see Taylor's name, you have found their phone number.

 - The best case scenario is that Taylor's the very first contact we see.
 That didn't take any time at all!
 - The worst case scenario is that Taylor is the very last contact, on the very last page, in the address book.
-With this algorithm, you would have read the entire address book to find one phone number
+With this algorithm, you would need to read the entire address book to find one phone number
 - The average case scenario is that Taylor is somewhere in the middle.

 If Taylor is the second contact or the second-to-last contact, is that kind of a best case scenario?
 Kind of a worst case scenario?
 It isn't; as programmers we can consider those cases to be average cases.